django-cms/django-cms/docs/introduction/07-menu.rst

     * If you're going to use sub-pages, you'll need to improve the menu styling to make it work a bit better.
-    * Since the Polls page lists all the Polls in it anyway, this isn't really the most practical addition to the menu.
+    * Since the Polls page lists all the Polls in it anyway, this is not really the most practical addition to the menu.